List of Publications

 (we talked of our families);

 -back to physics, to learn about ultra cold neutrons and use computer simulations

 to design a source of these particles for use at the Los Alamos Neutron Science

-Center (an experiment in fundamental physics is currently under way using this source);
+Center (experiments in fundamental physics are currently under way using this source);

 -leading a team at Los Alamos working to provide data to verify that computer simulations

 are a reasonable alternative to underground nuclear testing.